-If your Quantum equipped diesel locomotive is in any stage of Shut Down, you can return it to normal operation by double pressing30 the F6 key.
+If your Quantum equipped steam locomotive is in any stage of Shut Down, you can return it to normal operation by double pressing the F6 key.
 Start Up will be different for each stage of Shut Down, but all will start up with a Long Air Let-off and will enter normal operation.

-Start Up from Disconnect: If you double press the F6 key in Disconnect, the diesel locomotive will produce a Long Air Let-off, Dynamic Brakes will shut off and the locomotive will enter normal operation.
+Start Up from Disconnect: If you double press the F6 key in Disconnect, the steam locomotive will produce a Long Air Let-off, and the locomotive will enter normal operation.

-Start Up from Standby: If you double press the F6 key in Standby, the diesel locomotive will produce a Long Air Let-off, Directional Lighting will turn on, the Diesel Motor sound will change from the special Low Idle to regular Idle, and the locomotive will enter normal operation.
+Start Up from Standby: If you double press the F6 key in Standby, the steam locomotive will produce a Long Air Let-off, Directional Lighting will turn on, and the locomotive will enter normal operation.

-Start Up from Total Shut Down: If you double press the F6 key in Total Shut Down, the diesel locomotive will produce a Long Air Let-off, you will hear the engineer's door opening and closing, and see Cab Lights come on (if so equipped), Number Boards come on (if so equipped), and Directional Lighting turn on (if previously on).
-These actions are followed by the sounds of vents opening, the Diesel Motor starting up, the Air Pumps starting up, and the locomotive entering normal operation.
+Start Up from Total Shut Down: If you double press the F6 key in Total Shut Down, the steam locomotive will produce a Long Air Let-off, the Dynamo revs up and the Directional Lighting turns on, Cab Lights come on (if so equipped), Number Boards come on (if so equipped), followed by Air Pumps starting up, the steam Blower turning on and the locomotive entering normal operation.